chuanhao01/Google_Code_In_2019/Advanced_Solve_a_machine_learning_problem_using_a_UCI_data_set/README.md

 Note: In this markdown, as much as I can, I will screenshot the cell I am talking about and place it here, however I have more comments in the cell itself.
 Thus I may omit some stuff already in the comments.

+[Link](https://colab.research.google.com/drive/1AydiQCLSY4ZhZ6mKTzyylmo1GtTHZrgy) to the google colab notebook.

+# Question I gave myself to solve

+Based on the data, classify if a person earned <=50K or >50K per year.

 Thought process behind what I did: